Spend a day inside the design studios you wish you worked for

 “The goal, as with most things we do, is to learn something new,” said Herzog via email.
 “We’ve been thinking a lot about what it’s like to work as a professional designer/artist/creative human being and the places that support those roles—usually studios, agencies, companies, and/or institutions.
 Within that, we were thinking about how finding yourself in those places can be difficult.”

 Herzog sees the Public Works series as a bridge, democratizing learning opportunities so that industry newcomers can shadow some of the best studios around, no matter where they live.
 All they need is internet access.
 Herzog went on, saying he hopes Public Works will “give people the insight and knowledge to continue pursuing or start pursuing their work as professional designer/artist/creative human beings.”
-And while they started programming the series by reaching out to their connections, they hope that as more episodes are produced, they’ll be able to expand beyond their networks, and add entirely new places to the series.
+And while they started programming the series by reaching out to their connections, they hope that as more episodes are produced, they’ll be able to expand beyond their networks and add entirely new places to the series.

 Public Works is also a recognition of process.
 Often, studios will present a finished brand identity, logo design, or architectural plan, but not the research, brainstorming, false starts, and long hours it took to get there.
 The live stream series aims to show how the creative sausage is made—from the mundane to the compelling.
 “Ideally, because of its length and access, the broadcast will provide a more realistic perspective of what life is like working in these places versus the more idealized short-form content we often see,” said Herzog in his interview with Lecture in Progress.
-“We imagine there will be some points that are quite boring, but at the same time, that’s what it’s really like sometimes…all of these processes are of interest and we think can be super insightful.”
+“We imagine there will be some points that are quite boring, but at the same time, that’s what it’s really like sometimes . . . all of these processes are of interest and we think can be super insightful.”

 The live stream series isn’t pure altruism however—School is hoping to gain insight from the series and its live stream functionality to improve their own work, too.
 Herzog expressed an interest in testing “what can be done with it outside of what we typically see it used for,” saying, “We plan to utilize live streaming in more projects down the road as a way to disseminate information.
 We see it as a useful technology to have a good grasp of moving forward.”

 I think we can all acknowledge that sometimes the design process is ambiguous.
 The good news is that you don’t have to stumble through it alone—now you can see how other creatives handle the process, too, from that first cup of coffee in the morning till the laptop closes at night.
 You might think of the full-day live stream experience like take your child to work day.
-But now you’re an adult, and you can just live stream it from the comfort of your desk.
+But now you’re an adult, and you can just live-stream it from the comfort of your desk.